Praveen2812git/Registration-and-Login-system-using-Python/README.md

     - one lowercase character

 ### Step 3
-**Once the username and password are validated, store that data in a file.**
+**Once the username and password are validated, the data is stored in a file.**

 ### Step 4
 **Login**